 Both Randy and Leigh Anne are graduates of William Jewell College in Liberty, Missouri.
 Randy is a native of Groton, CT and Leigh Anne is from Kansas City, Missouri.
 Randy also attended Southwestern Baptist Theological Seminary and received his Master's Degree from Regent University in Virginia Beach, VA.
 During that time Leigh Anne also worked for the 700 Club doing telephone counseling and fund-raising.

-The Hyde's have four children and eleven grandchildren.
+The Hyde's have four children and twelve grandchildren.